 It may seem counter-intuitive, but having your good content appear on relevant third-party sites will actually drive visitors to your site for more.
 This is because when your content appears on third-party sites you get the implied endorsement of that site.
 This principle has applied to printed magazine and newspaper articles for decades.

 Important note: In recent years there has been continuing scuttlebutt in SEO land about the penalty that Google is alleged to apply to so-called "duplicate content."
 This penalty is said to adversely affect the rankings of content that appears in more than one place, also known as syndicated content.
 Some "experts" advise against content syndication for this reason.

-Google’s SEO spokesperson, Matt Cutts, has responded to this by saying that Google will penalize what he calls "spammy" duplicate content.
-By this he means, content that has been manipulated through content "spinning" to appear different and avoid the penalty.
+Matt Cutts, Google spokesperson at the time, responded to this by saying that Google would penalize what he called "spammy" duplicate content.
+By this he meant, content that has been manipulated through content "spinning" to appear different and avoid the penalty.
 Cutts has said that in its quest to deliver the most relevant content after a search query, Google will attempt to filter out similar results.
 Perhaps you’ve seen Google’s message to this effect when doing searches.

 Here’s what you need to know about duplicate content…